oski001/sot-excel-scraper/README.md

-# This is an incomplete project
+# This is an incomplete project WILL NOT BE CONTINUED

-Outputed excel file includes Category, Chest Name, Median Base Gold Reward, On-Board Loot, Total Gold
+Outputed excel file includes Category, Chest Name, Median Base Gold Reward, On-Board Loot, Total Gold to complete script you can make use of pattern in main.py file